Documentation

 • 2.8” Screen

-• Prowler has designed a screen housing for the 2.8” WaveShare screen that mounts on the front panel.
+• Prowler has designed a screen housing for the 2.8” LilyGo (not WaveShare!) screen that mounts on the front panel.
 Find the model here.

 DeLonghi Stilosa